tock/tock/doc/reference/trd104-syscalls.md

 MUST first regain access to it by calling the corresponding Read-Write Allow.

+The return variants for Read-Write Allow system calls are `Failure with 2 u32` and `Success with 2 u32`.
+In both cases, `Argument 0` contains an address and `Argument 1` contains a length.
+When a driver implementing the Read-Write Allow system call returns a failure result, it MUST return the same address and length as those that were passed in the call.
+When a driver implementing the Read-Write Allow system call returns a success result, the returned address and length MUST be those that were passed in the previous call, unless this is the first call.
+On the first successful invocation of a particular Read-Write Allow system call, an driver implementation MUST return address 0 and size 0.

+Note that these requirements are typically on capsule code, and are not enforced by the core kernel.
+Because capsules may have bugs or not be fully trust, userspace SHOULD NOT rely on the fact that drivers follow these rules as described, especially if the capsule code is not independently checked and tested.
+Instead, userspace SHOULD employ additional checks to ensure that drivers behave as specified, and implement proper error handling as needed.
+The core kernel MAY enforce a subset of these specified rules in the future.

+The buffer number specifies which buffer this is.
+A driver may support multiple allowed buffers.
 4.4.1 Buffers Can Change
 ---------------------------------
 The standard use of Read-Write Allow requires that userspace does not